RYA Day Skipper

-A comprehensive introduction to cruising for inexperienced skippers.
+This shore-based taught course is a comprehensive introduction to the theoretical elements of cruising for inexperienced skippers.
 This course equips you with enough knowledge to navigate around familiar waters by day.
 A basic knowledge of lights is also included to introduce you to night cruising.

 There are no formal entry requirements.
 Candidates should be confident at working out simple mathematical problems.
 You will be required to provide your own set of navigation instruments - plotter, compasses etc.